Questions can be helpful compasses.

 That point is “enough.”

-In the pre-“enough” phase, optimize for two variables:
+In the pre-“enough” phase, optimize for three variables:

 First, identify a vocation that doesn’t induce dread.
 Pursuing passion can be overwhelming.
 It’s simpler to uncover it through elimination.
 Remove the hay to find the needle.